 Carey began his career as a management trainee with Royal / Dutch Shell, but then joined the RAF flying Wessex helicopters .......
 Read the full bio

 Carey began his career as a management trainee with Royal / Dutch Shell, but then joined the RAF flying Wessex helicopters and completed tours in Northern Ireland and Hong Kong where he was a deputy flight commander and also the liaison officer for the HK Police Special Duties Unit.
 He served for a period with the Royal HK Auxiliary Air Force flying the Dauphin on medevac and search and rescue duties, and some time flying corporately.
-He currently holds an ATPL (H) with MD500 and R22 ratings.
+He currently holds an ATPL (H) and is rated on the MD500 and R22.

 After leaving active flying Carey held a number of senior management positions in Hong Kong, but returned to the UK in 1991 to enter consultancy and training, which because of his background inevitably led him back to aviation.

 Carey specialises in developing CRM and human factors training programmes and in particular working with training captains to further develop their training skills.
 He is a CRM Instructor Examiner and was Chairman of the Royal Aeronautical Society's Human Factors Group.
 He is also a member of the CRM Advisory Panel to the CAA and was Chairman of the Operations and Licensing Focus Group for the HF Advisory Group to EASA.
-He is qualified to operate both Boeing 757/767 and Airbus 320/330 full flight simulators.
+He is qualified to operate Airbus 320/330/350 full flight simulators.